 Emergency First Aid at Work (EFAW+F) forestry

 The 1 Day Emergency First Aid at Work (EFAW+F) forestry qualification is designed for individuals who wish to act as a first aider in their workplace.
 This course is suitable for most workplaces including forestry that have not identified additional specific risks.
-Risks of working with dogs and some basic pet first aid included.

 These courses cover the essentials of managing immediate and potentially life-threatening incidents in a systematic manner.
 Ideal for anyone who is required to take charge at an incident in any workplace or school or during leisure activities.